 Climandes is based on the exchange of knowledge between the mountainous countries Peru and Switzerland.
-The close cooperation between the two national meteorological services SENAMHI Peru and MeteoSwiss is supported by SDC's Global Programme Climate Change and Environment and coordinated by WMO under the umbrella of GFCS.
-In Peru, Climandes is supported by the Ministry of Environment and the WMO Regional Training Centre at the University of La Molina UNALM in Lima.
+The close cooperation between the two national meteorological services SENAMHI Peru and MeteoSwiss was supported by SDC's Global Programme Climate Change and Environment and coordinated by WMO under the umbrella of GFCS.
+In Peru, Climandes was supported by the Ministry of Environment and the WMO Regional Training Centre at the University of La Molina UNALM in Lima.
 In Switzerland, the project involves other partners with proven expertise: ETH Zurich, Jürg Sauter GmbH, Meteodat GmbH, Swiss Tropical and Public Health Institute, University of Bern and the University of Zurich.

 Following a compilation of news and documents